Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off

 In the present paper, we investigate the Cauchy theory and the asymptotic behavior of solutions to the spatially inhomogeneous Boltzmann equation without angular cut-off, that is, for long-range interactions.
 Previous works have shown that there exist solutions in a close-to-equilibrium regime but in spaces of type $H^q(e^{|v|^2/2})$ which are very restrictive.
 Here, we are interested in improving this result in the following sense: we enlarge the space in which we develop a Cauchy theory in several ways, we do not require any assumption on the derivatives in velocity and more importantly, our weight is polynomial.
 We thus only require a condition of finite moments on our data, which is more physically relevant.
 Moreover, we jointly obtain a convergence to equilibrium for the solutions that we construct with an exponential and explicit rate.

-We consider particles described by their space inhomogeneous distribution density $f = f(t,x,v)$ with $t\in \R^+$ the time, $x \in \T^3$ the position and $v \in \R^3$ the velocity.
+We consider a system of particles described by its space inhomogeneous distribution density $f = f(t,x,v)$ with $t\in \R^+$ the time, $x \in \T^3$ the position and $v \in \R^3$ the velocity.
 We hence study the so-called spatially inhomogeneous Boltzmann equation: \beqn \partial_t f + v \cdot \nabla_x f = Q(f,f). \eeqn The Boltzmann collision operator is defined as

 Here and below, we are using the shorthand notations $f=f(v)$, $g_*=g(v_*)$, $f'=f(v')$ and $g'_*=g(v'_*)$.
 In this expression, $v$, $v_*$ and $v'$, $v'_*$ are the velocities of a pair of particles after and before collision.
 We make a choice of parametrization of the set of solutions to the conservation of momentum and energy (physical law of elastic collisions):